Filter Options

 Namibia Budget Safari Tours

-Budget travelers love Namibia, thanks to its generally low prices, range of safari attractions, and excellent safety record.
-There’s so much to see here, including wildlife-rich Etosha National Park, Damaraland and the Caprivi Strip.
-Also popular are the astonishing sand dunes of Skeleton Coast and Sossusvlei, and there is Fish River Canyon – Africa’s very own ‘Grand Canyon’.
-The largely linear path through the country makes it easy to get around.
-With the makings of what could be southern Africa’s most diverse safari experience, Namibia is custom-made for your next budget safari.
+Budget travelers love Namibia, thanks to its generally low prices, diverse safari attractions and excellent safety record.
+There’s so much to see here, including wildlife-rich Etosha National Park, Damaraland and the Zambezi Region (formerly Caprivi Strip).
+Also popular are the astonishing sand dunes of the Skeleton Coast and Sossusvlei.
+There is also Fish River Canyon, Africa’s very own ‘Grand Canyon’.
+The largely straight path through the country makes it easy to get around.
+With the makings of what could be southern Africa’s most diverse safari experience, Namibia is ideal for your next budget safari.

 Selected filters: